Lost or Stray Animals

 Tips to help find your missing pet

 - Come to Augusta Animal Services shelter, during business hours, to look for your pet.
-The shelter is located at 4164 Mack Lane Augusta, GA 30906 and is open to the public, Monday – Friday from 11am – 5pm, excluding city observed holidays.
+The shelter is located at 4164 Mack Lane Augusta, GA 30906 and is open to the public, Monday – Friday from 11am – 5pm and Saturday from 12pm - 5pm, excluding city observed holidays.

 - Visit our websites to view photos of the stray pets at our facility.